 Much time, care and expense is invested into our goats to make sure they are healthy, up to date on vaccinations, deworming and hoof trimming prior to leaving our ranch.
 Once an animal leaves our care and leaves our property, we do NOT guarantee its health.
 We have no control over the care, well being, health nor safety of any animal once it leaves.
 It is stressful for animals to leave their known environment and stressful to integrate into a new herd.
 Obviously stress has negative effects and can lead to illness, internal parasite numbers increasing drastically and in rare cases, death can occur.
 We are not responsible for anything that happens to an animal once it leaves our ranch and do not offer any guarantees of any kind for health or safety once an animal leaves our property.

-All adult animals on our property are tested annually for CAE, CL & Johne’s.
+All adult animals on our property are tested annually for CAE, CL & Johne’s, well after our show season is over since I understand that there are risks associated with showing so I monitor my herd each and every year.
 Any additional testing or a vet exam can be arranged at the buyer’s expense.